top1944/duckuments/docs/atoms_85_fall2017_projects/11_saviors/10-preliminary-design-document-saviors.md

 #### What is in scope

-Detecting cones and duckies of different sizes (obstacles). <br>
+Detecting cones and duckies of different sizes (obstacles).

-Stage 1: 1 obstacle, no crossing of lines (2 cases: drive by or stop)<br>
+Stage 1: 1 obstacle, no crossing of lines (2 cases: drive by or stop)

-Stage 2: 1 obstacle, crossing line if needed (1 case: should always be possible to drive by)<br>
+Stage 2: 1 obstacle, crossing line if needed (1 case: should always be possible to drive by)

-Stage 3: Multiple obstacles, crossing line if needed <br>
+Stage 3: Multiple obstacles, crossing line if needed

 #### What is out of scope